Accidents in Another Person's Car in Kansas & Missouri

-If the crash was caused by the other driver, it doesn’t matter whether or not you own the car.
-In Missouri and Kansas, the driver that caused the accident is liable for the damages caused by the accident, and that driver’s insurance company must pay damages up to policy limits.
+If the crash was caused by the other driver, it should not matter whether or not you own the car.
+In Missouri and Kansas, the driver that caused the accident is liable for the damages caused by the accident, and that driver’s insurance company must pay damages up to policy limits of the liability coverage at issue.
 If the other driver's negligence clearly caused the accident, you don’t have to worry about using your or the car owner's insurance policy to pay for damages.

 Get Legal Advice if Involved in a Car Accident Driving Someone Else's Car

 Complicated legal issues can arise when you are in a car accident while driving someone else’s car.
 The stakes are even higher in cases where the damage is substantial or injuries are severe.